 - 3/4 cup (165 g) packed brown sugar

 - 6 tablespoons (84 g) unsalted butter, melted and cooled slightly

 - In a large mixing bowl, whisk together the brown sugar, melted butter, egg, vanilla, cinnamon and salt until blended and smooth.

-- Add the baking soda and flour and chocolate chips to the bowl.
+- Add the baking soda and flour to the bowl.
 Stir until completely blended, scraping up the bottom and sides of the bowl with a rubber or silicone spatula.